-SEA Issue Scoped In / Out Significant Environmental Effects likely to occur or reason for scoping out Water In Pressures and impacts on ecological status of water bodies Water pollution from point or diffuse sources Morphological impacts on water bodies from engineering and other works Impacts on water bodies from abstraction (including fish passage) Impacts on water bodies from landfills and mines/quarries Impacts on water bodies from contaminated land Impacts on water bodies from peat extraction Impacts on water bodies from landspreading of organic wastes Impacts on groundwater quality and quantity Impacts on combined stormwater overflows Impacts of forestry on the water environment Effects on lakes, ponds, standing waters and other wetlands including peat lands The coastal environment, including bathing waters transitional waters and estuaries Protection of areas of fluvial or coastal flood risk Impacts on water supply (including potable) and water conservation Potential to improve water body status, including heavily modified and artificial water bodies Air In Effect of odour generated by wastewater treatment facilities Potential impacts from disposal of sludge from wastewater treatment plants Effects from acid rain Climatic Factors In Climate change mitigation and adaptation, including to effects from severe weather events and coastal zone management Flooding (link to water receptor) Changes in greenhouse gas emissions from water management activities Material Assets In Protection of water related assets including: Cultural, Architectural and Archaeological Heritage In Nationally designated sites within 10m of waterbodies Effects on marine archaeology (e.g. wrecks) Effects on water based archaeological features Effects on cultural heritage features in the vicinity of floodplains and/or watercourses (i.e. mills, mill races and bridges) Effects on historic ford crossings Effects on industrial archaeology (e.g. canals) Potential for disturbance of previously undiscovered archaeological remains near or within water bodies during development of water-related infrastructure (e.g. wastewater treatment facilities, flood defences, crossings).
-Landscape In Effects on areas of designated landscape quality and scenic views (i.e. in CDPs and other plans) Tourism value of the RBD water bodies Effect on gardens and designed landscapes Effects on the general landscape as well as riverscapes, lakescapes and seascapes
+SEA Issue Scoped In / Out Significant Environmental Effects likely to occur or reason for scoping out Water In Pressures and impacts on ecological status of water bodies Water pollution from point or diffuse sources Morphological impacts on water bodies from engineering and o works Impacts on water bodies from abstraction (including fish passage) Impacts on water bodies from landfills and mines/quarries Impacts on water bodies from contaminated land Impacts on water bodies from peat extraction Impacts on groundwater quality and quantity Impacts on combined stormwater overflows Impacts of forestry on the water environment Effects on lakes, ponds, standing waters and other wetlands including peat lands The coastal environment, including bathing waters transitional waters and estuaries Protection of areas of fluvial or coastal flood risk Impacts on water supply (including potable) and water conservation and artificial water bodies Air In Effect of odour generated by wastewater treatment facilities Potential impacts from disposal of sludge from wastewater treatment plants Effects from acid rain Climatic Factors In Climate change mitigation and adaptation, including to effects from severe weather events and coastal zone management Flooding (link to water receptor) Changes in greenhouse gas emissions from water management activities Material Assets In Protection of water related assets including: Canals and hydro; Flood defences to protect houses, roads, etc; Ports and harbours; Causeways; Bridges and culverts; Groundwater sources; and WWTWs and drainage.
+Sustainable use of water (link to water receptor) Change in land use based on risk to water quality, quantity and flooding thus reducing value of land either by limiting development potential or requiring a change in land use.
+Cultural, Architectural and Archaeological Heritage In Nationally designated sites within 10m of waterbodies Effects on marine archaeology (e.g. wrecks) Effects on water based archaeological features Effects on cultural heritage features in the vicinity of floodplains and/or watercourses (i.e. mills, mill races and bridges) Effects on historic ford crossings Effects on industrial archaeology (e.g. canals) Potential for disturbance of previously undiscovered archaeological remains near or within water bodies during development of water-related infrastructure (e.g. wastewater treatment facilities, flood defences, crossings).
+Landscape In derences, crossings).
+Effects on areas of designated landscape quality and scenic views (i.e. in CDPs and other plans) Tourism value of the RBD water bodies Effect on gardens and designed landscapes Effects on the general landscape as well as riverscapes, lakescapes and seascapes